stevie-mayhew/silverstripe-framework/docs/en/02_Developer_Guides/01_Templates/02_Common_Variables.md

 Page will return a single page from site, looking it up by URL.

-## Access to Parent and Level Pages
+## Access to parent and level pages

 ### Level